 “The organisation works extremely hard to support disabled children who want to be involved in sport and we were delighted to be able to offer our sponsorship and support, particularly as we know how important events like this are for young people.”
-Samuel Hill - Associate Solicitor
+Samuel Hill - Senior Associate Solicitor

 Tony Waymouth, Chief Operating Officer at the Panathlon Foundation, said: “This event represents another step forward for Panathlon in the County.
 The event has seen as rise in standards, competition and numbers participating.

 “We look forward to Calderdale and Kirklees now going to compete in the Regional final and taking on the North and South of Yorkshire.
 Panathlon would like to thank the continued support of Irwin Mitchell and West Yorkshire Sport in making this happen and providing disabled young people with an experience that impacts on their lives.”

 Nigel Harrison, Chief Executive of West Yorkshire Sport, said: "We would like to thank Irwin Mitchell for their ongoing support with Panathlon and the whole school games programme.
 This year’s Panathlon raised the bar with more young disabled people having the opportunity to participate in a wider variety of competitions.